woodystock/MarsRoverSimulation/README.md

 function handleRoverInput(plateau, input)
 function handlePathInput(plateau, roverIndex, input)
 ```
 These functions will validate the given input and do each of the above inputs seperatlly.
-As you can see, rovers require a pre-generated plateau and path require a plateau with a given rover index.
+Rovers will require a pre-generated plateau and paths will require a plateau and a given rover index.
 These are returned by their retrospective input handler...

         handlePlateauInput - returns a plateau object
         handleRoverInput - returns the index of the generated rover on the given plateau
         handlePathInput - returns the new position of the rover, formatted as above

-with the intention being they are passed along the input heirachy.
+...with the intention being they are passed along the input heirachy.
 The path input is slightly different in that it returns the formatted output string for that given rover.

 # Possible Extensions
 To improve the program, here is a list of possible future additions that could be added...